 Long growing vegetables

 If a vegetable isn’t listed, it may well be one that takes a long time to develop.
 These include main crop potatoes, pumpkins, garlic, purple sprouting broccoli, chilis, sweet potatoes, sunchokes, parsnips, and leeks.
 Planning is key to growing a year-round vegetable garden.
 Make sure you give these plants space and time, and they’ll reward you with homegrown harvests through the autumn and winter.

 I’d also recommend investing in fruit trees, fruit bushes (here’s an introduction of all the ones I grow), and perennial vegetables.
 The latter are vegetables that regrow on their own every year and are often some of the first edibles that I harvest in the garden in spring.

 There’s a wealth of information on growing vegetables in the books I’ve recommended above and online.
 However, beware of any tips or information that seems too good to be true – it probably is.
 Viral gardening videos that your aunt shares, seeds for blue strawberries, and the like.
-Subscribe to food gardeners on YouTube, read, browse kitchen garden ideas on Lovely Greens, call friends and family members who garden, and plan your Victory Garden from there.
+For good information on growing food, subscribe to food gardeners on YouTube, read well-reviewed books, browse kitchen garden ideas on Lovely Greens, call friends and family members who garden, and plan your Victory Garden from there.
 Good luck and let me know if you have any questions by leaving a comment below.

 More Grow Your Own Victory Garden Inspiration